 To-the-millimeter precision in very long tunnels

-The fundamental principle of navigation systems is based on the use of a laser theodolite and a laser target on the machine.
-The photo-sensory target unit is mounted in the shield or on the machine frame of the TBM and its position is accurately determined upon installation.
+When using a laser theodolite-target system, the photo-sensory target unit is mounted in the shield or on the machine frame of the TBM and its position is accurately determined upon installation.
 A laser theodolite that is fixed to the tunnel wall continuously controls the position of the target unit and determines the position to the tunnel axis during the entire tunnelling process.
 The measurement direction is displayed and the horizontal and vertical deviation from the shield axis is derived by a visible laser beam.
 The hardware delivers reliable results and withstands strong vibrations, even in hard rock.

 + Targeted and precise navigation along the planned tunnel axis including curved drives

 + Identification and control of the current machine position and the movement tendencies of the TBM